ZornLab/ZornLab.github.io/index.md

 Welcome!

-A collection of notes/advice/links to help guide common bioinformatics tasks.
+A collection of notes/advice/links to help with common bioinformatics tasks.

+Developed by Konrad Thorner and Jacek Biesada

 ![bioinformatics](/images/bioinformatics.jpeg)